grafana/grafana/packages/grafana-toolkit/README.md

 To fix this error, remove the ES2016 code from your comments.

 ## Contribute to grafana-toolkit
-You can contribute to grafana-toolkit in the by helping develop it or by debugging it.
+You can contribute to grafana-toolkit by helping develop it or by debugging it.

 ### Develop grafana-toolkit
 Typically plugins should be developed using the `@grafana/toolkit` installed from npm.
 However, when working on the toolkit, you might want to use the local version.
 Follow the steps below to develop with a local version: